arestivo/slides/markdown/security.md

 In the case of a database breach, having passwords stored in **clear text**, allows the attacker to have **instant** access to **all** user passwords.

 * Hash algorithms are one way functions.
 They turn any amount of data into a **fixed-length** *fingerprint* that **cannot** be reversed.
-* Small changes in the original text originate completly different hashes.
+* Small changes in the original text originate completely different hashes.

 ---